img/respec/README.md

 ```
 $ node app.js
 ```
-It runs on 3000, so I'll use that in the following.

 Check that the server is serving all the resources:

 1. load http://localhost:3000/builds/dng/respec-dng-common.js in browser
 2. load http://localhost:3000/vocabularies/src/dng_config_vocab.ttl in browser
 3. load http://localhost:3000/docs/src/dng_config_spec.html in browser